 So there you have it, 25 bloggers have shared their choices for the most romantic places in Europe.
 Seeing the pictures and reading about all these destinations, which European city is the most romantic for you?

 Many thanks to all the bloggers who joined this carnival!
 Check out the past editions of Carnival of Europe.
+This article is brought to you by the Ukrainian dating site Go Date Now.

 You might like: